AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 ---
-keywords: email;Email;e-mail;email destinations;salesforce;salesforce destination
+keywords: email;Email;e-mail;email destinations;salesforce;api salesforce marketing cloud destination
-title: Salesforce Marketing Cloud (ExactTarget) connection
+title: (API) Salesforce Marketing Cloud connection
-description: The Salesforce Marketing Cloud (ExactTarget) destination allows you to export your account data and activate it within Salesforce Marketing Cloud (ExactTarget) for your business needs.attribute set
+description: The Salesforce Marketing Cloud (formerly known as ExactTarget) destination allows you to export your account data and activate it within Salesforce Marketing Cloud for your business needs.attribute set
 ---

-# [!DNL Salesforce Marketing Cloud (ExactTarget)] connection
+# [!DNL (API) Salesforce Marketing Cloud] connection

 ## Overview {#overview}

-[[!DNL Salesforce Marketing Cloud (ExactTarget)]](https://www.salesforce.com/products/marketing-cloud/overview/) is a digital marketing suite formerly known as ExactTarget that allows you to build and customize journeys for visitors and customers to personalize their experience.
+[[!DNL Salesforce Marketing Cloud]](https://www.salesforce.com/products/marketing-cloud/overview/) (formerly known as ExactTarget) is a digital marketing suite that allows you to build and customize journeys for visitors and customers to personalize their experience.

 > [!IMPORTANT]
 >